jesusgarcia149/docker_tutorial/README.md

 - docker ps -a

-# practice with this repository
+# practice with this code
 ```javascript

 import express from 'express'